 - A rise in medical costs

 The spending uptick also tracks with rising out-of-pocket spending for basic expenses: this includes premiums and deductibles.
-The Kaiser Family’s Foundation 2019 Employee Benefits Survey found premiums grew approximately 5%.
-The report also noted premiums for family coverage have increased 54% over the past decade, which far surpasses inflation or wages.
+The Kaiser Family’s Foundation 2024 Employee Benefits Survey found the average family premium in 2024 is 52% higher than the average family premium in 2014.

 But the costs don’t stop there.
 Deductibles have steadily increased for years now, especially with the popularity of high deductible health plans.
-The chart below shows data from the Peterson-Kaiser Health Systems tracker regarding the rise in deductibles from 2006-2016.
+Data from the same study show that single person deductibles rose 47% over 10 years.

 Where is the Money Going?